zidatalab/zidatalab.github.io/_projects/Covid19.md

 ### Dashboards

-We created two Dashboards with assessments of the current state of COVID-19 in Germany:
+We created Dashboards with assessments of the current state of COVID-19 in Germany:

 **Public Dashboard**

-This dashboard is written in `R` and based on `flexdashboard` (only javascript) and hosted on github pages.
+- *Zi-Frühindikatoren* This dashboard is written in `R` and based on `flexdashboard` (only javascript) and hosted on github pages.
 [See it in action](https://www.zidatasciencelab.de/covid19dashboard/Start").

-**Internal Dashboard**
+**Private Dashboard**

-Area specific projections and international comparisons are available from [here](https://https://covid-19-monitor.azurewebsites.net/).
+None to be anounced.

 ### Other Stuff